UNSW-CEEM/NEMED/docs/source/README.md

 This template was created using the [`UNSW CEEM template`](https://github.com/UNSW-CEEM/ceem-python-template).
 It also adopts functionality from sister tools including [`NEMOSIS`](https://github.com/UNSW-CEEM/NEMOSIS) and [`NEMPY`](https://github.com/UNSW-CEEM/nempy).

 ## Contact Us
 Have questions or feedback on this tool?
-Reach out to Declan by [email](mailto:d.heim@unsw.edu.au)
+Please reach out via email [declanheim@outlook.com](mailto:declanheim@outlook.com).